 - Possible life in prison for major injuries

-A domestic violence defense attorney in Los Angeles could be able to reduce the penalties that you suffer because of your charge.
-By negotiating with the prosecutor and showing that you deserve a lesser sentence, our firm can help you move on from your charge without having it ruin your life.
+A domestic violence defense attorney in Los Angeles with our firm could work to reduce the penalties you receive because of a conviction.
+By negotiating with the prosecutor and showing that you deserve a lesser charge or reduced sentence, we can help you move on from your charge without having it ruin your life.

 What Should I Know If I Am Arrested for Domestic Violence?

-You should know that you face potential jail time, large fines, and the possibility of court-ordered domestic violence courses, among other penalties.
-However, you should also know that there are other serious ways that a domestic violence charge can affect your life:
+You should know that you face potential jail time, large fines, and the possibility of court-ordered domestic violence courses, among other penalties, if convicted.
+However, you should also know there are other serious ways a domestic violence charge can affect your life:

-- Child custody: If you are fighting for custody of your children, any domestic violence allegation hurts you.
-However, being convicted of a crime hurts you even more.
-Courts are allowed to consider a “history” of domestic abuse and a conviction provides credibility to that “history.”
+- Child Custody: If you are fighting for custody of your children, any domestic violence allegation hurts you.
+However, facing a conviction for a crime hurts you even more.
+Courts can consider a “history” of domestic abuse, and a conviction provides credibility to that “history.”
 Sometimes a partner will claim domestic violence purely to gain control of the children.
+When there is a criminal record to back it up, the judge is likely to side with them.

-- Divorce settlements: Divorce in California is not decided based on who did something wrong.
+- Divorce Settlements: Divorce in California does not require proving fault or showing someone did something wrong.
 However, spousal support (“alimony”) often is.
-If a higher-earning partner claims abuse by the lower-earning partner and gets a conviction, it can prevent the lower-earning partner from getting spousal support, as long as the conviction is within 5 years prior to the divorce.
+If a higher-earning partner claims abuse by the lower-earning partner and gets a conviction, it can prevent the latter from getting spousal support, as long as the conviction is within five years before the divorce.
 This is true regardless of the gender of either partner.

-If you’re unsure of what to do after being charged with domestic violence, your best option is to remain silent and ask to speak to a lawyer.
+If you’re unsure of what to do after you are charged with domestic violence, your best option is to remain silent and ask to speak to a lawyer.
+You have a right to hire an attorney and have one present for all interrogations, court appearances, or other events.
+Our team is available and can go to work for you today.

 How Long Does a Domestic Violence Charge Stay on Your Record in California?

 However, there is a chance that you can get your record expunged.
-According to California Penal Code § 1203.5, both misdemeanor and felony cases can be expunged from your record.
-Please note that that does not mean the charge is no longer on your record; instead, your record will show that you were charged and then that charge was expunged.
+According to California Penal Code § 1203.5, both misdemeanor and felony cases may be eligible for expunction.
+Please note that that does not mean the charge is no longer on your record; instead, your record will show that you faced a charge and the court expunged that charge.

 Can I Get a Domestic Violence Charge Dropped in Los Angeles?

-It is possible to get a domestic violence charge dropped in L.A., but you need to fight.
-In many cases, prosecutors just go by the police reports and then push for the hardest sentence possible.
-They are used to seeing defendants who do not know how to fight their case, do not have adequate legal counsel, and take the first “deal” that is offered to them.
+It is possible to get a domestic violence charge dropped in L.A., but you need to start early to address it.
+In many cases, prosecutors just go by the police reports and then push for the harshest sentence possible.
+They usually see defendants who do not know how to fight their case, do not have adequate legal counsel, and take the first “deal” that prosecutors offer them.

 Common Defenses for Domestic Violence Charges

 These defenses can be stunningly effective when we help you investigate your case and put together evidence to back you up.
-Often, simply the act of getting an experienced domestic violence lawyer is enough to get the prosecutor to offer you a better “deal.”
+Often, the act of getting an experienced domestic violence lawyer is enough to get the prosecutor to offer you a better “deal.”
+It may be possible to get the charges or the sentence greatly reduced.

-In many cases, we could get the charges dropped for lack of evidence – and you walk away without ever going to trial.
+In many cases, we may be able to stop prosecutors from filing charges or get the charges dropped for lack of evidence.
+You could walk away without ever going to trial.
+This is the best scenario for many of our clients.

 Can I Claim Self-Defense in My Domestic Violence Case?